Keto Diet for Beginners: Your Complete Guide

-Keep in mind, when you first start cutting the carbs in your diet, your body is likely to react – but don’t worry, this is actually a good thing!
-Your body needs a little time to get used to using ketones as a superior source of fuel, and in the meantime, it might be missing the carbs.
+Keep in mind, when you first start cutting the carbs in your diet, your body is likely to react – but don’t worry, this is normal!
+Your body needs a little time to get used to using ketones as a source of fuel, and in the meantime, it might be missing the carbs.

-The good news is, if you start to experience any early symptoms of eating low-carb, it means you’re in ketosis, and your dietary plan is working!
-Plus, once your body gets onboard with the new routine (usually anywhere from 1-3 weeks), you just may be feeling better than you’ve after felt.
-In short, it’s worth it, and a total normal process for your body to go through.
+The good news is, if you start to experience any early symptoms of eating low-carb, it could mean you’re in ketosis, and your dietary plan is working!
+Plus, once your body gets onboard with the new routine (usually anywhere from 1-3 weeks), you may start feeling better than you did before.

-Some people call the initial symptoms of very low-carb eating the “keto flu”, but it’s unlikely to be anywhere near as bad as an actual flu.
-In addition, some people don’t get these symptoms at all, and some only get them very briefly.
+The initial symptoms of very low-carb eating are called the “keto flu”, but it’s unlikely to be anywhere near as bad as the actual flu.
+Some people don’t get these side effects at all, and some only get them very briefly.